CorinaWan/DIT5411-Wong-Po-Yi/README.md

                                 augmentedImage = cv2.warpPerspective(imgBeforeAugmentation, M, (int(w * 1.5), int(h * 1.5))
             Enlarge the image by 1.5 times

 After augmentation, 200 augmented images per Chinese Character will be generated.
 Their filenames' format is (Chinese Character)_aug_001 to (Chinese Character)_aug_200.
-They are put on /Output_Sample/ folder and then all folders and files are compressed to Output_Sample.zip.0001 to Output_Sample.zip.1033 (1033 zip files totally) and need to use 7-Zip to unzip them.
+They are put in /Output_Sample/ folder, and then all folders and files are compressed to Output_Sample.zip and need to use 7-Zip to unzip them.

 Traditional_Chinese_Data.zip and Output_Sample.zip
 https://vtcmca-my.sharepoint.com/:f:/g/personal/220320080_stu_vtc_edu_hk/Es77JRWxgdpPut4TQn4STw4BtoKyNz5An6sqgGMfJ_Oqqg?e=gQLvdc